isc-projects/bind9/doc/notes/notes-9.18.25.rst

   :any:`max-cache-size` limit being exceeded and has now been fixed.
   :gl:`#4621`

-- The logic for cleaning up cached DNS records whose TTL has expired was tweaked to be more aggressive.
+- The logic for cleaning up expired cached DNS records was tweaked to be more aggressive.
 This change helps with enforcing :any:`max-cache-ttl` and :any:`max-ncache-ttl` in a timely manner.
   :gl:`#4591`

-- A use-after-free assertion might get triggered when the overmem cache cleaning triggers. :gl:`#4595`
+- It was possible to trigger a use-after-free assertion when the overmem cache cleaning was initiated.
+This has been fixed. :gl:`#4595`

-  ISC would like to thank to Jinmei Tatuya from Infoblox for bringing this issue to our attention.
+  ISC would like to thank Jinmei Tatuya of Infoblox for bringing this issue to our attention.

 Known Issues